The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Hourly rate

-An hourly rate can cover a lawyer’s services more comprehensively.
+Hourly rates can cover a lawyer’s services more comprehensively.
 Fixed fees only work when the lawyer can clearly predict the likely workload.
 Many cases are not straightforward.
 Every case has its own quirks that require individual attention.

 An hourly rate allows a family lawyer to adjust their service as needed.
 It also provides clients with a more detailed breakdown of the work completed by their lawyer.
+This can be especially important in high-conflict situations where one’s ex-partner may not be cooperative, and detailed legal support is necessary.

 How are divorce costs split?